SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Appendix

 \subsection{Detailed Experimental Settings}

-The fixed configurations for our experiments are summarized in~\Cref{tab:experimental_settings}.
-It should be noted that the learning rate and the total number of training tokens vary across our different experimental setups.
+The fixed configurations for the 1.3B dense model and the 15A2B MoE model are summarized in~\cref{tab:experimental_settings,tab:moe_experimental_settings}, respectively.
+Note that the learning rate and the total number of training tokens vary in our different setups.